Putnami

 Develop with AI assistants

-Use AI coding assistants like Claude Code, Cursor, or GitHub Copilot to build Putnami applications faster.
-When you initialize a workspace, Putnami generates a .claude/CLAUDE.md file that teaches AI assistants your project's framework patterns, CLI commands, and file conventions.
+Use AI coding assistants like Claude Code, Codex, Cursor, or GitHub Copilot to build Putnami applications faster.
+When you initialize a workspace, Putnami generates shared AI context under .AI/ plus thin assistant entrypoints (CLAUDE.md and AGENT.md) that teach tools your project's framework patterns, CLI commands, and file conventions.

 What you get

-When you run putnami init, a .claude/CLAUDE.md file is created at the workspace root.
-This file contains:
+When you run putnami init, Putnami creates these files at the workspace root:

 • CLI commands — the AI knows to use putnami (not npm/yarn/bun)